The holidays aren't complete without a little homemade Bread Pudding with Whiskey Sauce!

 What is bread pudding?

-Bread pudding is a bread-based custard, typically with warm seasonings of cinnamon and nutmeg.
-It often includes currants (raisins) and is served with warm liquer-based sauce such as whiskey bourbon or a hard sauce.
+Southern bread pudding with bourbon sauce is a bread-based custard, typically with warm seasonings of cinnamon and nutmeg.
+It often includes currants (raisins) and is often served with warm liquor-based sauce such as whiskey sauce, bourbon sauce, or a hard sauce (caramel sauce).

-The concept is originally from Europe and was considered "poor man's food"- bread, soaked in milk and eggs and baked.
+The concept is originally from Europe and was considered “poor man’s food”- stale bread, soaked in a seasoned milk and egg mixture then baked in a casserole dish.

-The recipe was altered and bread pudding escalated to fine dining restaurants in Louisiana, most notably in New Orleans.
-Now, you'll find this warm bread pudding on just about every menu in the state!
+The recipe was altered to include warm spices like cinnamon and nutmeg (and dried fruit – raising) and escalated to fine dining restaurants in Louisiana, most notably in New Orleans.
+Now, you’ll find this warm dessert served in just about every restaurant in the state!

 Why you'll love this recipe!

-Easy to make - pretty straight-forward; nothing too difficult, but it does requre time to soak the bread
+- Easy dessert- pretty straight-forward; nothing too difficult, but it does require time to soak the bread

-Make ahead - you can make bread pudding and the sauce in advance; a great time-saver
+- Make ahead – you can make the pudding and the sauce in advance; a great time-saver

-Light and airy - cooking the bread pudding custard in a hot water bath creates steam, which keeps the dessert light
+- Light and airy – cooking the custard in a hot water bath creates steam, which keeps the dessert light

-The ingredients for this easy bread pudding recipe are pretty simple; in fact, you've probably got everything you need in your kitchen already!
+The ingredients for this recipe are pretty simple; in fact, you’ve probably already got these everyday ingredients in your kitchen ready to make Southern Bread Pudding with Bourbon Sauce.

-6 cups of cubed bread, milk, half-n-half, eggs, cinnamon, vanilla, nutmeg, butter, sugar and whiskey bourbon (not pictured)
+6 cups of cubed stale white bread, (I use stale French bread), milk, half-n-half, eggs, cinnamon, vanilla, nutmeg, butter, sugar and whiskey bourbon (not pictured)

-This classic Louisiana dessert relies on steam and oven heat to bake it to a nice golden brown.
-The result is fluffy - and not dense or gooey.
+This recipe relies on steam and oven heat to bake it to a nice golden brown.
+The result is fluffy – and not dense or gooey.

 Preheat oven to 350ºF, put top rack in the middle slot of the oven and prepare the pans.

-Next, get the bread and custard mixture together
+- Next, get the bread and custard mixture together; slice bread cubes into 1/2 “inch cubes and set aside

 What kind of bourbon whiskey to use